Skip to content

 Rolser specializes in producing a variety of eco-friendly and practical products, including folding and non-folding shopping carts, eco-friendly ironing boards, stylish shopping bags, and versatile aluminum ladders.
 The product range meets a variety of customer needs, including families with children, eco-conscious consumers, and those seeking convenient home solutions.
 Rolser emphasizes innovation and quality, offering special edition series and accessories to enhance the user experience.

 On May 25, 2026, Spanish household-goods manufacturer Rolser appeared on the leak site of the dragonforce ransomware group.
-The company, known for folding shopping carts, eco-friendly ironing boards, shopping bags and aluminum ladders, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any customer, supplier or employee whose details touched Rolser’s internal systems could now be at risk.
+The company, known for folding shopping carts, eco-friendly ironing boards, shopping bags and aluminum ladders, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any customer, supplier or employee whose details touched Rolser’s internal systems could now be at risk.

 Public reporting indicates that dragonforce listed Rolser on its dark-web blog on May 25, 2026.
 The posting states that internal files were successfully exfiltrated before encryption.
 No sample data has been publicly released at the time of writing, and the precise volume or sensitivity of the stolen files is not yet clear.
 Available reporting describes the incident as a classic ransomware double-extortion attempt: the group threatens to publish the data unless the company pays.